High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Spintronic RNN with Biomemtic Neurons

-A neuron in a recurrent neural network needs to update its state based on inputs and send weighted outputs based on that state.We use a biologically inspired system to replicate this functionality, as shown in Fig. \ref{Figure 3}.
-The state of the neuron is stored in its body, hereafter referred to as soma.
-The state is updated by integrating the inputs it receives at its dendrite from its pre-synaptic neurons.
-If the soma is sufficiently excited (i.e. the threshold is passed), a signal is fired through the different branches of the neuron's axon.
-The signal is modified by the synapses at the end of each axon before it is received by the dendrites of the postsynaptic neurons.\footnote{While the other terms closely mirror their biological counterparts in form and function, \textit{soma} here has been chosen for lack of a better word.}
+In neurobiological systems, a neuron continually stores and updates its state based on input excitations and transmits output signals as a function of that state; our biomimetic neuron is analogous both functionally and structurally to biological neurons, as illustrated in Fig. \ref{Figure 3}.
+The state of the neuron is represented in its body -- hereafter referred to as soma -- and updated by integrating the inputs it receives at its dendrite from pre-synaptic neurons.
+If the soma is sufficiently excited (\textit{i.e.}, its threshold is surpassed), a signal is fired to the several branches of the neuron's axon.
+The signal is modified by the synapses at the end of each axon, and propagated to the dendrites of post-synaptic neurons.\footnote{While the other terms closely match their biological counterparts in both form and function, \textit{soma} has been chosen here for lack of a more appropriate term.}